Beachcasts/doctrine-expressive-example/README.md

 * http://localhost:8080/banks
 * http://localhost:8080/branches

 Each of these can be called as an HTTP GET, or an HTTP POST with Json fields payload.
-(See example body content in docblocks of Create and Update Handlers.)
+(See example body content in docblocks of Create and Update Handlers.
+Sample Json data for requests can be found in [/data](/data).)

 In addition to these endpoints the hypermedia in each response provides information to additional endpoints.